huyz/obsidian-better-link-inserter/README.md

 ## Other features

-- It basically replace the formal "insert markdown link", so you can just use my plugin instead
+- It basically replace the formal "add internal link", so you can just use my plugin instead

 because if you try to insert a link when no word is selected it works the same way